akka/akka/akka-docs-dev/rst/java/stream-quickstart.rst

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/TwitterStreamQuickstartDocTest.java#tweet-source

 Streams always start flowing from a :class:`Source<Out>` then can continue through :class:`Flow<In,Out>` elements or more advanced graph elements to finally be consumed by a :class:`Sink<In>`.
+The first type parameter—:class:`Tweet` in this case—designates the kind of elements produced by the source while the second one describes the object that is created during materialization (see below)—:class:`BoxedUnit` (from the ``scala.runtime`` package) means that no value is produced, it is the generic equivalent of ``void``.
 Both Sources and Flows provide stream operations that can be used to transform the flowing data, a :class:`Sink` however does not since its the "end of stream" and its behavior depends on the type of :class:`Sink` used.

 In our case let's say we want to find all twitter handles of users which tweet about ``#akka``, the operations should look familiar to anyone who has used the Scala Collections library, however they operate on streams and not collections of data: